 Figure 2: An illustration of the Reflect DPM boundary condition, where a particle hits a surface and bounces back into the flow domain, with its new path determined by the coefficients of restitution.

-There are two coefficients you can set:
+There are two coefficients that can be set:

-The value you choose is very important:
+The chosen value is very important:

 Figure 3: Nanoparticle bounce off after hitting the walls of artery